 Place your scones onto parchment paper on a baking tray and then brush with some soy milk (or other plant milk) – this is what makes it brown on top.

 Pop it into the oven and bake at 430°F (220°C) for 20 minutes!

 Serve with jam and whipped coconut cream for the most fabulously delicious tea time treat.

 One time I made these I forgot to add in the sugar!
 And they were still delicious, just more savory tasting, but since you smother them in jam anyway, it’s no biggie!
 Just mentioning that in case you prefer to keep sugar to a minimum.

 What is awesome about these vegan scones is that they are so easy to throw together, fun to make, crumbly, scrumptious, and one of the best things ever served with jam and cream or even just jam by itself.

 These scones are fabulous to have for teatime, as a dessert or even for breakfast!

 So I’d love to hear what you think of these delectable vegan scones!
-Let us know in the comments!
-Rate the recipe and let us know how it goes if you make this.
-Also tag any pics #lovingitvegan on instagram so we don’t miss out on seeing them.
-Thanks a ton!Print
+Let us know in the comments and please rate the recipe too!

 Light and crumbly vegan scones served with strawberry jam and freshly whipped coconut cream.
 Absolutely delicious along with your afternoon tea, as dessert or even breakfast.